The population of the UK at mid-year 2020 was estimated to be 67.1 million, an increase of about 284,000 (0.4%) since mid-year 2019.

-Polish has continued to be the most common non-British nationality in the UK since 2007.
-However, India is now the most common non-UK country of birth, the first time since 2015 that Poland has not been the most common.
+Polish has continued to be the most common non-British nationality and India is still the most common non-UK country of birth.

 Different migration-related data sources at local authority level including migration flows, non-UK-born and non-British populations, National Insurance number registrations, GP registrations, and births to non-UK-born mothers.